 The Lead Artist Programme was a programme of customised training and development that ran through 2019, leading up to our 2021 showcase.
-We designed it as a training programme for selected d/Deaf and disabled artists who form part of the CRIPtic programme.
+We designed it as a training programme for selected deaf and disabled artists who form part of the CRIPtic programme.
 It was for artists who have successfully undertaken significant performance opportunities previously, and who were ready to take the next stage in their careers.
 Even where there are resources and opportunities for artists at the beginning of their careers, these often dwindle as people progress.
 CRIPtic designed the Lead Artist Programme for the point at which artists are undertaking their first (or maybe second) major showcasing opportunity.
 We aimed to give them the training and skills necessary to take advantage of it.

 What did the artists receive?

 The Lead Artist Programme offered a mixture of free training and paid mentoring and development.
 We matched the CRIPtic artists with an industry-leading professional, and supported them throughout the programme.
 We also provided free workshops to explore specific aspects of one’s craft, such as the integration of creative access.
-The programme focused specifically on being a d/Deaf and/or disabled artist, with workshops and seminars exploring making accessible art.
+The programme focused specifically on being a deaf and/or disabled artist, with workshops and seminars exploring making accessible art.
 It also explores the business side – grants and funding, PR and social media.

-People assume that d/Deaf and disabled creatives automatically understand how to make work accessible to other d/Deaf and disabled people.
+People assume that deaf and disabled creatives automatically understand how to make work accessible to other deaf and disabled people.
 This is often not the case, especially when it comes to reaching people with radically different access needs to oneself.
 Part of the Lead Artist programme is intensive support in working creatively with different types of integrated access, ensuring that the Lead Artists are experienced in this, and able to build it into their future work and career.